 - Autosomal dominant inheritance in most multiple glomus tumors

-- Glomus tumors are hamartomatous proliferations of modified smooth muscle cells originating from glomus bodies.
+Glomus tumors are benign, hamartomatous proliferations of modified smooth muscle cells that originate from glomus bodies.

 - Malignant transformation (glomangiosarcoma) is extremely rare and typically locally infiltrating.